Getting Started Writing a Hyper-V Extensible Switch Extension

 Learn the extension architecture and programming model.

-- Read the MSDN documentation for WFP-based extensions, beginning with Using Virtual Switch Filtering.
+- Read the online documentation for WFP-based extensions, beginning with Using Virtual Switch Filtering.

 - Watch the following instructional videos on extensions.

 - There are several PowerShell commands that can be used to manage extensions.
 These are listed in Managing Installed Hyper-V Extensible Switch Extensions.

 - Download and install Windows Driver Kit 8.

 - You can use one of the samples as a starting point, port existing filter code, or write your extension from scratch.

 - If you’re developing an NDIS extension, you can use the standard NDIS INF with a few changes as outlined in INF Requirements for Hyper-V Extensible Switch Extensions.